Admin-7/Mr-Robot-techniques/Home.md

 One of the best parts of AnarchoTechNYC are the regular activities and traditions that tech antifa folks have created over the years.
 Some are ongoing activities while others are one-offs, but any can be revived and new ones created by *you* at any time!
 Some of our more consistent and exciting activities are listed below, but be sure to check out the [[Activities and events]] portal page for a full list.

 * [[Mr. Robot's Netflix 'n' Hack]] - Let Mr. Robot teach you how to hack.
-* [[Defense Against the Dark Arts]] - Digital fight training where we set up network perimeters and devices, and practice both breaching and hardening them.

 # [[Accomplices and allies]]